jorgego11/aiopslabs/docs/integration.md

 EFK is a variant of ELK (Elasticsearch, Logstash, and Kibana).
 EFK is a suite of tools combining Elasticsearch, Fluentd, and Kibana that functions as a log aggregation tool.
 Note that Kibana is a data visualization and exploration tool used for log and time-series analytics, application monitoring, and operational intelligence use cases.
 Now, to simplify the installation and configuration effort for installing the different components of the EFK stack on OpenShift, we leverage the `OpenShift Logging` library from OpenShift.
 OpenShift customers that prefer not to spend part of their budget on a commercial log aggregator such as Humio, Splunk, or LogDNA, more than likely use the `OpenShift Logging` library.

 To have AI Manager collect logs from the EFK installation that leverages the `OpenShift Logging` library, you need to define an EFK integration.
 The lab will provide the values that you should use for defining the EFK integration.

+**Note that we will configure this connection but we will not save it as the training data has already been loaded to speed up the Lab.**

 From the Home page, under `Overview` clik on `Data and tool connections` on the left side of the page.
 Click on the `Add connection` button on the top right.
 On the ELK card, select `Add connection`.
 Take a moment to read the connection overview on the right side slider, then click on `Connect`, as shown in the following screen.